SecretGnome/OVBuddy/doc/SD_CARD_SETUP.md

 # SD card setup

-This project ships a macOS-friendly helper to create a Raspberry Pi OS Lite SD card for OVBuddy.
+This project ships a macOS-friendly helper to create a Raspberry Pi OS SD card for OVBuddy.
+Supports both Raspberry Pi Zero W and Raspberry Pi 4, with Lite and Full OS variants.

 ## Method A (recommended): helper script